zng-ui/zng/TODO/Performance.md

 * Modify display list to not include glyphs and text color in the same item.
   - Allows reuse of glyphs.
-* See if we can improve perf for reused render.
-  - In the icon example, the render does not enter buttons, but just the reuse of each button is noticeable in the trace.
-    - Compared with targeted updates & events.
 * Modify webrender to not (de)serialize it's display list.
   - Measure first, the DisplayList::build step is a bit slow, but it may not be due to the iteration.
   - If we do this, need to figure out how we will still apply patches from Firefox.